multiscaleflowx/multiscaleflowx.github.io/_contribution-guide/format.md

 ## Projects

 Each PhD/PDRA should have a dedicated project they are working on.
 Consult your supervisor if you are unsure as to which of the [four main themes](https://multiscaleflowx.ac.uk/research/) your project fits into.
 Once you've sorted that out, you need to repeat the process above, namely copy a markdown file and start editing.
-To generate [this project webpage](/research/theme-porous-media-flows/), for example, the relevant markdown file looks like this:
+To generate this [project webpage](/research/theme-porous-media-flows/), for example, the relevant markdown file required is:
 ```
 ---
 layout: theme-porous-media-flows